Kidwelly and Llanelly Canal: Kymer's Canal

 Thomas Kymer began mining at Pwll y Llygod and Great Forest (near Carway) in 1760, and sought parliamentary approval to construct a canal at his own expense in early 1766.
-The Act of Parliament was granted on 19 February 1766.
+The act of Parliament, the Carmarthen Canal Act 1766 (6 Geo.
+3. c.
+55), was granted on 19 February 1766.
 The canal was to run from his coal pits at Pwll y Llygod on the banks of the Gwendraeth Fawr river to Ythyn Frenig, about half a mile (0.8 km) to the west of Kidwelly, where he built a dock on the southern bank of the Gwendraeth Fach river.
-The Act included powers to divert the course of the Gwendraeth Fawr from Pwll y Llygod to Pont Spwdwr, where the Kidwelly to Llanelli turnpike road crossed the river.
+The act included powers to divert the course of the Gwendraeth Fawr from Pwll y Llygod to Pont Spwdwr, where the Kidwelly to Llanelli turnpike road crossed the river.
 The canal was operational by May 1768.

 As built, the canal was about 3 mi long, and the channel was approximately 26 ft wide.
 Wider sections were constructed at Morfa and at Muddlescombe, to allow barges to pass one another, and there was also a wider section below the terminal wharf at Pwll y Llygod, to allow the barges to be turned.
 From the wharf, a tramway crossed the Gwendraeth Fawr to connect with the coal pits.

 The canal served the mines well for almost 30 years, but the dock and river were affected by silting.
 A new channel across the sands was created in 1797, but this too was affected by silting, and by 1809 navigation to Kymer's dock was becoming dangerous.